frontenddogma/web-development-glossary/manuscript/s.md

 : → Strict mode

 Star
-: A UI pattern for the (visual) marking of a favorite, like a location (Google Maps), or an open source project (GitHub).
+: A UI pattern for the (visual) marking of a favorite, like a location (Google Maps) or a software project (GitHub).

 Star hack
 : A once-popular CSS hack allowing to apply declarations only to Internet Explorer 7 and below.
 The hack consisted of adding an asterisk (`*`) right in front of the property of a declaration so to apply it in IE, while a declaration using the same—but “unprefixed”—property held for other browsers.
 The star hack is one of a class of similar hacks for Internet Explorer, as other characters, like an underscore (`_`), would have the same effect and would be used as well (underscore hack). ℹ︎&nbsp;[browserhacks.com/#ie](http://browserhacks.com/#ie)